Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 She looked up at him, "I dunno," then looked back down, explained, "Doesn't matter."

-Noah sighed, while Mio continued, "But...
-You and me, just talking like this...
-I think that's kinda amazing."
-She looked back at him, grateful, "And if there really is hope... in that place that the man mentioned..."
+Noah sighed, while Mio continued, "But... **_You and me, just talking like this...
+I think that's kinda amazing._**" She looked back at him, grateful, "And if there really is hope... in that place that the man mentioned..."

 Noah's eyebrow moved closer to his eyes: "Is that... what you'd want for a legacy?"

 "Huh..."
 Mio sighed, "Weird question."
-As the atmosphere relaxed, he went up and sat beside her, an armlength distance.
-Both looked at the bonfire, enjoying the silence in between.
-Both may be feeling awkward and uneasy, as he put his hands on his feet, hers caught on the head of the diary, put on her lap.
+As the atmosphere relaxed, he went up and sat beside her, armlength distance between.
+Both enjoyed the silence looking at the bonfire; perhaps feeling awkward and uneasy, as he put his hands on his feet, hers caught on the head of the diary, put on her lap.

 Noah broke the silence, "Those who can leave their legacy...
 Are they content at the end?"